How to Naturally Increase Your Collagen Production

 Infrared light therapy

-Setting foods aside, infrared light therapy is the best option for encouraging collagen production.
+Beyond just foods, infrared light therapy may be effective in preventing collagen degradation.
 This is something you can do in the comfort of your home.

-Infrared light therapy combines infrared rays (not UV rays) to stimulate circulation and increase your collagen production.
+Infrared light therapy combines infrared rays (not UV rays) to stimulate circulation, which is good for collagen.

 You’ll find infrared light therapy devices in stores that specialize in beauty care.
 Don’t worry about the price – they are very affordable and last a long time.
 Try to use it twice a week.